snowyu/amforth/trunk/readme.txt

 attribution in it.

 AmForth is an interactive 16-bit Forth for Atmel ATmega and Texas Instruments MSP430 microcontrollers.
+Work is in progress for the 32bit RISC-V platform.
 It does not need additional hard or software.
 It works completely on the controller (no cross-compiler).
 AmForth uses the indirect threading forth implementation technique.